 You can configure your Trailing-Stop Loss in your base config, or add it directly to your order in the Advanced View.

 Two settings are essential with the TSL.
 The Trailing Stop-Loss percentage determines how much the price should drop before the TSL sells the position, and the Arm Trailing Stop-Loss determines when your TSL should start tracking the price.
 It can do that right at the start at 0.01% “profit”, or only when a position reaches a percentage profit.

-You can also configure if your Hopper should only use the TSL to sell positions (it will ignore the short/take profit), if it can only sell when a position is in a profit, or if it can try again when its sell order didn't fill.
-Click here for a more detailed explanation about TSL.
-You can use mulitple selling features at the same time, read more about it here.
+You can also configure if your Hopper should only use the TSL to sell positions (it will ignore the short/take profit), if it can only sell when a position is in a profit, or if it can try again when its sell order didn’t fill.

 When you buy, you never know if you’ve bought something for the bottom price.
 This is impossible to know, but it is possible to get help from a bot!

 Use the Trailing Stop-Buy (TSB) to delay your buy and track the price.
-The TSB will keep monitoring the rate as a token goes down until it goes up again to reach a set percentage.
+The TSB will keep monitoring the rate as a token goes down until it starts to goes up again to reach a set percentage.
 When it goes up, it will initiate the buy order and voila!
 You can configure the TSB in your baseconfig.
 After that, your Hopper will always use your TSB when it gets a signal or when its strategy signals a buy.

 You can also apply it to a manual order.
 Just go to the advanced view, and configure it when placing an order.
 The TSB has one important parameter, and it’s the Trailing Buy Percentage.
 This determines how much the price must rise until the actual buy order is placed.